-The top-performing sectors in the Russell 2000® Index were health care and information technology, which returned 15.03% and 14.15%, respectively.
-The weakest sectors were utilities and financials, which returned -0.84% and 5.33%, respectively.
+The top-performing sectors in the benchmark were industrials and materials, which returned 11.31% and 11.06%, respectively.
+The weakest sectors included telecommunications services and energy, which returned 5.31% and 6.10%, respectively.

 If you are an aggressive investor seeking competitive long-term investment returns through a broadly diversified portfolio, this Fund may be appropriate for you.
 It seeks to offer investment results, before expenses, approximating the aggregate price and dividend performance of the securities included in the Russell 2000 Index.

 - Passively managed, the Fund seeks to duplicate the investment composition and overall performance of the stocks included in the Russell 2000® Index.